 Arrival is the most recent automotive company to established a presence in York County, opening its first U.S. based microfactory in Rock Hill.
 The company’s new operations will initially focus on building electric buses.
-Arrival expects to start production by the fourth quarter of 2021.
+Arrival expects to start production by the second quarter of 2022.

 |York County||Labor Shed||U.S.|

 |5 Year Average Annual Growth Rate||-7.5%||-12.9%||-0.1%|